Generic Name: timolol (TIM-oh-lol)

 - Istalol drops may cause harm if it is swallowed.
 If you may have taken it by mouth, contact your poison control center or emergency room right away.

-- Lab tests, including eye exams and eye pressure, may be performed while you use Istalol drops.
+- Lab tests, including eye pressure, may be performed while you use Istalol drops.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Istalol drops should be used with extreme caution in CHILDREN; safety and effectiveness in children have not been confirmed.